anmolraibhandare/MemeMev2.0/README.md

 - Xcode 11.4
 - Swift 5

+#### Technologies used:
+- UIKit
+- Set up a navigation structure that creates an intuitive flow through the app
+- Building tables with datasources and delegates
+- Creating custom table view cells
+- Implementing user interfaces with tab views and collection views

 #### Implementation
-- Use of UIKit
-- Set up a navigation structure that creates an intuitive flow through the app
-- Build tables with datasources and delegates
-- Create custom table view cells
-- Implement user interfaces with tab views and collection views
 - The Meme Editor view has a toolbar with two buttons: one that allows user to open the Photo Album to select an image, one that launches the camera.
 - The app displays the image picker when the Album button is pressed.
 - The Camera button is disabled when app is run on devices without a camera, such as the simulator.